internetstandards/toolbox-wiki/SPF-how-to.md

 # Tips and tricks for implementation
 to-do

-# Implementing DANE for SMTP on Debian Stretch
+# Implementing SPF on Debian Stretch
 **Specifics for this setup**
 * Linux Debian 9.8 (Stretch)
 * SpamAssassin version 3.4.2 (running on Perl version 5.28.1)